SimpleSolvers

 • α₀:

-• ϵ=$(DEFAULT_WOLFE_c₁): a default step size on whose basis we compute a finite difference approximation of the derivative of the objective.
+• ϵ=$(DEFAULT_WOLFE_c₁): a default step size on whose basis we compute a finite difference approximation of the derivative of the problem.
 Also see DEFAULT_WOLFE_c₁.

 • p=$(DEFAULT_ARMIJO_p): a parameter with which $\alpha$ is decreased in every step until the stopping criterion is satisfied.